Talking about money may lead to better and more harmonious relationships. Listen now for some life hacks to help you get these conversations started.

 So you all want to have the opportunity to live a sustainable financial life.
 You don’t want to run out of money.
 And so when you think about that, it can start helping you approach a conversation.

 So the last hack I’ll mention with you around this is to set up that conversation with that person.
 And be open and honest about it, be truthful, say, I feel like we’re in this money conflict and I want to get out of it.
-I want a solution this.
+I want to solution this.
 Be honest about it.
 But approach the conversation with a sense of curiosity, wanting to understand, wanting to learn.

 Announcer: